 I’m trying to boost the best books, but not appropriate Indigenous research and voices.
 If I stray too far out of my lane, leave a comment with notes or corrections.

-(Thanks to Monica R. for pointing out that our title was incomplete – I had assumed ‘Decolonizing Thanksgiving’ was clearly a paradox, but we need to spell that out for new learners.)
+(Thanks to Monica R. for pointing out that our title was incomplete – I had assumed the title ‘Decolonizing Thanksgiving’ was a brain-teaser, but for new readers, we need to spell out how decolonizing a white institution is an oxymoron.)

 Books For Littles(BFL) is free and accessible for readers who can’t afford a paywall.
 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 Check out the full affiliate disclosure along with the BFL statement of accountability.
 You can also support BFL on Patreon.

 - Crazy Horse’s Vision – The moderately violent massacre scene in this story gave our family lots to unpack and discuss.
 The story is also fantastic for setting positive expectations for leadership.

 - Shi-Shi-Etko – One girl’s experience being forced to attend a residential school.
 The sequel, Shin-Chi’s Canoe, is equally as good.